sethryder/gb-mobile/README.md

 gb-mobile
 =========

-A easy to use mobile version of Giant Bomb (www.giantbomb.com)
+A easy to use mobile version of Giant Bomb (www.giantbomb.com)\

+Also a chance for me to learn and work with Symfony2.